marcos-theanalyst/marcos-theanalyst/README.md

 Welcome to my portfolio!
 Bienvenido/a a mi portafolio profesional.

-Here you'll find a collection of my data projects and certifications, showcasing my skills in data analysis, visualization, and storytelling – both in **English** and **Spanish**.
+Here you'll find a collection of my data projects and certifications, showcasing my skills in data analysis, visualization, and data storytelling – in both **English** and **Spanish**.

 ---